 Hi, I’m Evi (she/her), I am a registered clinical counsellor licensed throught the BC association for clinical counsellors.
 I have masters-level education and training in counselling, with specialized research in ADHD and self-esteem.

-I offer a warm, curious and non-judgemental approach to any and all issues brought to your therapy session.
-My aim is to guide you toward relief through safe, supportive and effective psychotherapy.
-I am especially passionate about helping my clients to lean into the root cause of what is troubling them, and offering support and guidance as they move toward balance and healing.
+My approach is warm, curious and non-judgemental.
+I find this helps us create a feeling of safety and refuge in your therapy session.
+My aim is to guide you toward relief through safe, supportive and evidence-based psychotherapy.
+I am especially passionate about helping clients to build acceptance around body-image, and feel a sense of confidence and self-trust.

-I work with clients who’ve experienced traumas, low mood, anxiety, difficult relationships, adhd-related challenges or issues of self-worth —no issue is too big or too small.
+I work with clients who’ve experienced low mood, anxiety, eating disorders, difficult relationships, adhd-related challenges and inner feelings of “not good enough.”

-I believe deeply in the power of counselling and I have had my own experiences as a client which led me to this work.
-I consider it a privilege to walk alongside you heal.
+I believe deeply in the power of counselling and I have had my own experiences as a client.
+I consider my work a privilege and that counselling is for everyone.

 About Evi Koehl MC, RCC.